 Adoption of BYOD

 Bring Your Own Device has become a trend and continues to grow across enterprises and businesses, permitting employees to use their personal devices for work purposes.
-In access management, Single Sign-On (SSO) simplifies the process but poses security risk if not combined with additional protective methods.
-MFA minimizes the concerns by adding an extra layer of authentication, reducing the possibility of unauthorized access in case of compromised security.
+In access management, the miniOrange SSO Product simplifies the process but poses a security risk if not combined with additional protective methods. miniOrange MFA Software minimizes the concerns by adding an extra layer of authentication, reducing the possibility of unauthorized access in case of compromised security.

 Compliance Requirements Surrounding MFA in Europe